Iksal: History

 Iksal was known to Josephus as Xaloth.
 Archaeological excavations in Iksal revealed artifacts from the period of Roman and Byzantine rule in Palestine.
-A ring decorated with the image of a lion was found and dates to one of these time periods.
-In burial caves carved into the rock, sarcophagi and ossuaries containing pottery, glass vessels, and jewelry were found.
-Also dated to the Byzantine period are agricultural installations, carved into the rock and plastered, inside of which were found part of a winepress.
+A ring decorated with the image of a lion dates to this period.
+Rock-cut tombs, glass vessels and jewelry were also found, as well as agricultural installations from the Byzantine period such as a plastered winepress carved into the rock.

+Archaeologist Uzi Leibner says Iksal is one of several villages in Galilee that had a Jewish population during the Roman period, joined later by Christians.

 Middle Ages

-In 536 a Council was held in Jerusalem to condemn Severus of Antioch and his followers.
-Present at that Council were 45 bishops from Palestine, including one Parthenius, bishop of Exalus, which is identified with Iksal.
-Thus we know the town had enough Christians in the 6th Century to warrant a bishop.
+In 536 a council in Jerusalem convened to condemn Severus of Antioch and his followers.
+Present at that Council were 45 bishops, including Parthenius, bishop of Exalus, who have been identified with Iksal.

 Remains have been excavated dating to the Umayyad period (7th century CE), including pottery and Cream Ware bowls.

 On December 22, 946, the forces of the Egyptian Ikhshidid dynasty defeated those of Sayf al-Daula at Iksal.
 The latter retreated to Aleppo, while the Ikshidid forces advanced onto Damascus.

-During the period of Crusader or Mamluk rule in Palestine, a castle was built in Iksal, the ruins of which remain visible today.
-The Crusaders probably added to a much older structure which had been constructed first in the Abbasid, and then in the Fatimid era.
-A large cemetery by the village was named Mukbarat el Afranj ("Cemetery of the Franks").
+During the period of Crusader rule in Palestine, a castle was built in Iksal, the ruins of which are visible today.
+The Crusaders probably built over an older structure dating to the Abbasid, and Fatimid era.
+A large cemetery on the village ouskirts was known as Mukbarat el Afranj ("Cemetery of the Franks").

-Yaqut al-Hamawi described the place (which he called Aksal), as "A village in the Jordan Province, lying 5 leagues from Tiberias towards Ar Ramlah.
-The river Abu Futrus is in the neighbourhood."
+Yaqut al-Hamawi described Aksal as a village five leagues from Tiberias near the Abu Futrus river.

-Building remains from the Mamluk period have also been excavated.
-One excavation revealed three constructions with pottery remains, all dating from the Mamluk era, 14th and 15th century CE.
+Remains from the Mamluk period have also been excavated.
+Three sites revealed pottery remains from the 14th and 15th century CE.